Mattanur

 Mattanur lies between Kannur, Thalassery, and Iritty.
-It is the intersection where Thalassery–Coorg Highway (popularly known as the TC Road) meets the Kannur–Mattanur Road.
+It is the intersection where the Thalassery–Coorg Highway (popularly known as the TC Road) meets the Kannur–Mattanur Road.
 The inter-state buses travelling from Bangalore and Mysore to Thalassery and Kannur pass through Mattanur.
 It is an important hub, connecting Kodagu and Kannur.
 Kannur Airport is about 5 km from Mattanur.

 Location

 Mattanur is located at the midland of the Kannur District at 11°55′N 74°35′E and stretches for about 4.8 km.
 It is surrounded by eight Panchayats and a municipality, namely Irikkur and Padiyur on the north side, Iritty (municipality), Thillankeri, and Malur on the east side, Mangattidam and Vengad on the south side, and Koodali and Keezhallur on the west side.

 The town is located at about 500 km north of Thiruvananthapuram, the state capital, and about 27 km east of Kannur, the district headquarters.
 Kochi, known as commercial capital of Kerala, is about 280 km south and Kozhikode which is a major urban center of northern Kerala, is 93 km south of Mattanur.
 Mysore and Bangalore, two major cities of the state of Karnataka, are 153 km and 283 km east of Mattanur, respectively, and Mangalore is about 165 km away, towards the north.